A simple static site generator written in Bash

 Date & Time Support

-Full date/time support with configurable format (DATE_FORMAT) and timezone awareness (TIMEZONE).
+Full date/time support with configurable format (DATE_FORMAT), timezone awareness (TIMEZONE), and optional timezone display.

 Cross-Platform